megamsquare/lp_test/server/README.md

 Status Code: 200 (OK)
 Response Body: This will return blog information that belong to the id passed in the parameter.

-### DELETE /api/v1/blog/:id

-Login user Updates Blog by blog id

-#### Request

-- Method: DELETE
-- Path: /api/v1/blog/:id
-- Request Body: This delete the blog by passing blog id in the parameter, and can only be done when a user that has accessToken, The user must also be the author of the blog before deleting.

-Example of Request body:
-None

-Response

-Status Code: 200 (OK)
-Response Body: This will returns the deleted blog information that belong to the id passed in the parameter.

 ### Testing
 To test, you need to run the below syntax in your terminal: